During all whale and dolphin watching tours, Futurismo’s staff collect sightings, information and other scientific data

 COLLECTING SIGHTINGS DATA & ID PHOTOS

-By taking ID photographs and collecting sightings data such as GPS coordinates, environmental information and behavioural data, we aim to understand which species are seen most often when and where, as well as any change in populations over the years.
-One of the main species that we are studying is the sperm whale that is resident in the Azores.
+By taking ID photographs and collecting sightings data such as GPS coordinates, environmental information and behavioral data, we aim to understand which species are seen most often when and where, as well as any change in populations over the years.
+One of the main species that we are studying is the sperm whale, who is resident in the Azores.

 We share these photographs with sperm whale researcher Lisa Steiner who compares them with those taken by other researchers around the North Atlantic.
 She is collaborating with Futurismo Whale Watching for several years now in Horta, Faial Island – Azores.